-First off, let's explore some inside-out opportunities.
-Leadership measures need to be kick-started at your organisation to help drive employee engagement because employees are looking to leaders to win their hearts and minds.
-Enough of leaders shouting, throwing tantrums, passing the buck, playing blame games, showing concern only for the numbers and displaying hierarchical arrogance.
+First off, let’s explore some inside-out opportunities.
+Leadership measures need to be kick-started at your organization to help drive employee engagement because employees are looking for leaders to win their hearts and minds.
+Enough of leaders shouting, throwing tantrums, passing the buck, playing blame games, showing concern only for the numbers, and displaying hierarchical arrogance.
 These traits do not provide for inspirational or conducive work environments.
-You just create an opportunity to complicate leadership and actually set your organisation back, no matter how long it takes to manifest.
+You just create an opportunity to complicate leadership and actually set your organization back, no matter how long it takes to manifest.

 As a leader, you owe it to “leadership posterity” to make good, your time as the leader – now this cut’s across from CEO to line manager supervising only one staff.
 Make good your time as a leader.
 Provide inspirational leadership.
 Learn what it takes if you have a deficiency but make your time as a leader count.

-So back to the human anatomy analogy - The torso of a human being is the main part of the body and made up of the vital organs that actually keep humans alive including the heart.
-Within an organisation this can be termed as the workforce, made up of middle to senior managers and leaders - vital organs of the organisation.
-The relationship of the head and torso drives the primary control of the human body and coordinates balance and reflexes for the entire body as a whole.
+So back to the human anatomy analogy – The torso of a human being is the main part of the body and made up of the vital organs that actually keep humans alive including the heart.
+Within an organization, this can be termed as the workforce, made up of middle to senior managers and leaders – vital organs of the organization.
+The relationship of the head and torso drive the primary control of the human body and coordinates balance and reflexes for the entire body as a whole.

-Yes it is a known fact: Every time you lose a valued employee, you're losing money, talent, organisational capability and much more.
-The more stable your workforce, the more focused you can be on your mission, company purpose and bottom line.
+Yes, it is a known fact: Every time you lose a valued employee, you’re losing money, talent, organizational capability, and much more.
+The more stable your workforce, the more focused you can be on your mission, company purpose, and bottom line.

-"Culture is to an organisation what personality is to an individual".
-If your organisation was to conduct a psychometric/personality test or a 360 degree feedback session and the results came out, would you want to work for your organisation?
+“Culture is to an organization what personality is to an individual”.
+If your organization was to conduct a psychometric/personality test or a 360-degree feedback session and the results came out, would you want to work for your organization?